The All American Boy

-"The All American Boy" is a 1958 talking blues song written and sung by Bobby Bare, but credited by Fraternity Records to Bill Parsons, with songwriting credit to Bill Parsons and Orville Lunsford.
+"The All American Boy" is a 1958 talking blues song written by Orville Lunsford and sung by Bobby Bare, but credited by Fraternity Records to Bill Parsons, with songwriting credit to Bill Parsons and Orville Lunsford.
 While Bare was in the army, Parsons lip synced the record on television.

-The song was co-written by Ralph Edward Hogsten, who also performed bass on the recording.
-However, he was uncredited.

 Chart performance

 The song reached number 2 on the Billboard chart, kept from the number one spot by "Smoke Gets in Your Eyes" by the Platters.
 Overseas, "The All American Boy" went to number 22 on the UK Singles Chart.
 It made the top 10 in Australia.